RoboVault/YieldRedirect/README.md

 # YieldRedirect

 ![Yield Redirect Diagram](https://github.com/RoboVault/YieldRedirect/blob/smooth_refactor/YieldRedirect.png)

-YieldRedirect is a new kind of vault.
-Rather than farming rewards being auto-compound back into the vault, the rewards are swapped into the vaults target token.
+## Yield Redirect is a new kind of vault

+Rather than farming rewards being auto-compounded back into the vault, the rewards are swapped into the vaults target token.
 For example, users can farm LQDR on OATH-FTM and all LQDR rewards could be swapped into USDC.
 The target farm and target token are configurable in the contracts constructor.
 The vault supports LP farming and single-asset farming. in essence, users can DCA the target token while LP farming.